Diprosone

 Usage & Dosage

-Do not cover treated skin with airtight or occlusive dressings unless instructed by your doctor, as this significantly increases corticosteroid absorption and the risk of systemic and local side effects.
+Do not cover the treated area with airtight dressings or bandages unless specifically instructed by your prescriber, as occlusion increases absorption and the risk of side effects.

 Side Effects